 I spotted a few bubbles a bit further along the tree line and flicked a bait on the spot.

 Corners of the lake and overhanging trees are perfect areas to spot feeding fish.
-Put a small handful of bait out and keep watching or walk round and comeback later to see if its gone – be mindful of bird life as they will be very happy with you doing this!
-If the water is coloured up and you cant see your bait it’s best to use something like sweetcorn as it stands out better.
+Put a small handful of bait out and keep watching or walk around and come back later to see if it’s gone – be mindful of bird life as they will be very happy with you doing this!
+If the water is coloured up and you can’t see your bait it’s best to use something like sweetcorn as it stands out better.
 Don’t forget right in front of the swim is a perfect spot, so many anglers forget this.
-Just under your feet is a prefect feeding spot for carp, best lakes for this are park lakes as people feed the birds.
+Just under your feet is a perfect feeding spot for carp, best lakes for this are park lakes as people feed the birds.
 Wait until they have all gone home and take a look for yourself, it will truly surprise you.
 It did me very well on an old boating lake near the seaside in Suffolk, when I was a lot younger.

 They were right under my feet

 Get up early and stay up late to see what is happening around the lake, this will help you find the best time of the day to spot showing fish.
 On one of the lakes I fish, the fish show mostly between 0930 and 1330.
 At first, I found this very odd but also very helpful for my day trips out as I could come back in the evening and be quite certain that I was in the right area.
 It also helped me to catch a few fish in the day time as well.
 I have even found that the most productive time for spotting fish can be the middle of the night.
 This can be hard work on midweek trip in between work.
 I found the best way around this was set up, get a few hours kip in and then get up at the appropriate time, have a brew, watch the fish and even move if you feel it necessary, or just use the information for your next trip down.